score-ra/sc-prospect-amandeep/pilot_program_proposal.md

 - Customer data exported weekly to local storage
 - Full data export provided at any time
 - GDPR-compliant data deletion if pilot discontinued
-- Data ownership remains with Singh Rotary Sports Shop LLC
+- Data ownership remains with Singh Rotary Sports Shop, LLC

 **"What happens to data if we cancel?"**
 **Answer**: Complete data portability guaranteed